 Daoud, J. B., 2004.
 Recognising and appreciating the artistry in professional practice: a means to researching and developing practice through insider practioner research.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: